Lower rolling resistance - less fuel, less emissions

 Our goal for developing the rolling resistance of our tires is that by 2028, we aim to have at least 60 tires in the best rolling resistance A class of the EU Tyre Labeling system.

-Tires' most significant environmental impact: fuel consuption during driving
+Tires' most significant environmental impact: fuel consumption during driving

-Carbon dioxide is the most significant greenhouse gas generated by traffic.
-Fuel consumption during driving is the single most significant environmental impact over a tire’s service life.
+Carbon dioxide is the most significant greenhouse gas generated by traffic, and fuel consumption during driving is the single most significant environmental impact over a tire’s service life.

+A class A rolling resistance summer tire with correct tire pressure can save up to 0.5 liters of fuel per 100 kilometers compared to the lowest performing tires.
 The difference is significant for a car owner – and not just environmentally.
-A class A summer tire that has a correct tire pressure can save up to 0.5 liters of fuel per 100 kilometers compared to the lowest performing tires.

-In the end, eco-friendliness in traffic comes down to a very simple fact: the driver has all the power to make a positive impact.
-Approximately 89% of a Nokian Tyres tire’s carbon footprint is created during its use.
-A wise choice of tires, the right tire pressure, and a careful driving style significantly reduce the CO2 emissions from driving.
+Approximately 90 percent of a Nokian Tyres tire’s carbon footprint is created during its use.
+In the end, the driver has all the power to make a positive impact: a wise choice of tires, the right tire pressure, and a careful driving style significantly reduce the CO2 emissions from driving.